 There’s been a lot of negative press recently about DNA testing and at least some of it is ill-informed.
 Personally, I don’t feel it’s any more “dangerous” than posting on Facebook or any other social media.
 The value for me far outweighs the risk.
 Just look at this family mystery I solved with the help of DNA tests.
-It’s also on its way to helping me finally add Ebenezer Ure to my family tree!
+It’s also helped me finally add Ebenezer Ure to my family tree!

 People who know me will be aware that I’m famously bad at maths, but here’s some even I can understand.
 I took my first DNA test with Family Tree DNA in Autumn 2016.
 I just looked at a back-up of my main family tree file from then and I had 1416 people in the tree.
 It was the result of about 15 years proper research.